How Do Scholarships Work? Understanding the Scholarship Application Process — with FAQs answered!

 - Where do I find scholarships to apply for?

 - What are common scholarship essay questions?

-- I’m ready to start applying.
+- Okay.
+I’m ready to start applying for scholarships.
 Where do I go from here?

 What are scholarships?
 How do they work?

 Scholarships are a form of financial aid award–and one of the most preferred types because they’re free money.
 Basically, it’s money that goes toward your tuition or cost of attendance.
 You do not have to pay it back.

 - Scholarships given by the college itself – These are college-specific.
 Often you are automatically considered for these scholarships when you apply for admission, but some schools do require additional, separate applications, so double-check out their financial aid pages!